Tenderly/tenderly-cli/README.md

 ### Who am I?

-The `whomai` command prints out basic information about the currently logged in account
+The `whoami` command prints out basic information about the currently logged in account

 ```
 tenderly whoami